guumeyer/algorithms-js/README.md

 - merge sort
 - quick sort

+## Integer sort
-## Can we do better?
-Yes but not by making comparisons
+- Can we do better?
+Yes but not by making comparisons between the numbers
+- Radix sort

 ## Run Test
 ``` shell